A Community of Immunity.

 What if I am not yet eligible to get a booster?

-Do not get a booster before you are due, which is six months after the Pfizer/Moderna primary series (two doses for most people) and two months after Johnson & Johnson dose.
+Do not get a booster before you are due, which is five months after the Pfizer/Moderna primary series (two doses for most people) and two months after Johnson & Johnson dose.

 Replacing your vaccine card

 Many people received a COVID-19 vaccine card when they received their vaccination.
 Some did not get a card and others have lost, misplaced, or forgotten to enter the information needed.
 Individuals who need complete and official proof of their COVID-19 vaccinations have a couple of options:

 - If you received your vaccine at a provider or pharmacy, contact the provider directly or use your patient portal and ask to have a copy of your vaccine record emailed, mailed to you, or available for pick up from your provider.